 In the tradition of “The Sound of Music”

-The new play is part of the “musical play” genre: This incarnation of the American musical theatre tradition originates in the 1920s and is marked by a serious plot set against a historical backdrop with references to local occurrences.
-The story, singing, dancing and music are all interconnected: “The Sound of Music”, based on the true story of the Trapp Family from Salzburg, is a prime example of the genre.
-The contributors to the production include the Salzburg Mozarteum Orchestra, a large ensemble of soloists led by musical star Milica Jovanovic and the choir and ballet ensemble of the Salzburg State Theatre.
-The male leading role will be performed by Dominik Hees.
-Further actors are Bettina Mönch, Pavel Fieber, Sascha Oskar Weis and Marco Dott.
+The play is part of the “musical play” genre: This incarnation of the American musical theatre tradition originates in the 1920s and is marked by a serious plot set against a historical backdrop with references to local occurrences.
+The story, singing, dancing and music were all interconnected: “The Sound of Music”, based on the true story of the Trapp Family from Salzburg, is a prime example of the genre.
+The contributors to the production included the Salzburg Mozarteum Orchestra, a large ensemble of soloists led by musical star Milica Jovanovic and the choir and ballet ensemble of the Salzburg State Theatre.
+The male leading role was performed by Dominik Hees.
+Further actors were Bettina Mönch, Pavel Fieber, Sascha Oskar Weis and Marco Dott.

 What’s “Silent Night Story” about?

-Starting in November 2018, the piece will bring both Hollywood glam as well as Broadway flair to Salzburg: A top-notch creative team from the USA has come on board to help craft the music, the script and the song lyrics.
-The team includes the Oscar and Emmy-nominated film composer John Debney from Los Angeles, scriptwriter and musician Hannah Friedman from New York, as well as songwriter Siedah Garret, who had worked closely with Michael Jackson.
+“My Silent Night” was the title of the new play commissioned by Carl Philip von Maldeghem, Director of the Salzburg State Theatre, on the occasion of the 200-year anniversary of the Christmas song “Silent Night”.
+The project was initiated by Leo Bauernberger, General Manager of the SalzburgerLand Tourismus GmbH.
+From November – December 2018, the piece brought both Hollywood glam as well as Broadway flair to Salzburg: A top-notch creative team from the USA came on board to help craft the music, the script and the song lyrics.
+The team included the Oscar and Emmy-nominated film composer John Debney from Los Angeles, scriptwriter and musician Hannah Friedman from New York, as well as songwriter Siedah Garret, who had worked closely with Michael Jackson.
 The piece was developed based on an idea by Richard Kraft.

 A contemporary piece with highly relevant themes